Fallenbagel/jellyseerr/docs/using-jellyseerr/backups/index.md

 └── settings.json    <-- Optional (required if you want to avoid reconfiguring Jellyseerr)
 ```

-One the database and files are restored, start the Jellyseerr application.
+Once the database and files are restored, start the Jellyseerr application.